NebbieArcane/Server/README.md

         * make
         * cd mudroot
         * ./myst
+    * In emergency:
+        * ./build.sh

+##IMPORTANT
+* ALL FILES inside src will be taken and compiled in myst.
+Do not put under src unrelatec cod use utilities for this
-The /vagrant folder in the vagrant machine is mounted from the folder where the vagrantfile resides and is synced 2-way
+* The /vagrant folder in the vagrant machine is mounted from the folder where the vagrantfile resides and is synced 2-way